EdgeTranslate/EdgeTranslate/docs/wiki/en/Localization.md

 5. Commit your change and push it to your forked repository.

 6. Create a new [pull request](https://github.com/EdgeTranslate/EdgeTranslate/pulls) to our repository.
 We would merge your pull request soon.

+### More Info

+Please refer to [Chrome Developer Docs](https://developer.chrome.com/extensions/i18n) for more information.